khimananda/devops2021/output.md

 # **This is my output**

-“Computer name is: “ bm
+Computer name is: bm
-“Operating System is:”
-PRETTY_NAME="Ubuntu 20.04.2 LTS"
-“CPU is”
-grep: name:”: No such file or directory
-sed: -e expression #1, char 1: unknown command: `�'
+Operating System is:Ubuntu 20.04.2 LTS

+CPU is
 “Total Memory is”
 “The disks that are installed and their freespace“ Filesystem      Size  Used Avail Use% Mounted on